Foo Fighters drummer Taylor Hawkins dead at 50 | Times Leader

 “It was a band I grew up with.
 This leaves me empty,” Juan Sebastian Anchique, 23, told The Associated Press as he mourned Hawkins outside the hotel.

-Authorities in Colombia have not commented on Hawkins’ death.
-The U.S. Embassy in Bogota expressed its condolences in a tweet.
+The U.S. Embassy in Bogota also expressed its condolences in a tweet.

 After Grohl, Hawkins was the most recognizable member of the group, appearing alongside the lead singer in interviews and playing prominent, usually comic, roles in the band’s memorable videos and their recent horror-comedy film, “Studio 666.”